Civics 101

 Wednesday 17

 WALLER CREEK CONVERSATIONS Give input as the city begins revitalizing Waller Creek.
 Snacks and refreshments will be provided.
 6-8pm.
-Palm Door on Sabine, 401 Sabine. www.wallercreek.org.
+The Palm Door, 401 Sabine, 512/391-1994. www.wallercreek.org.

 OPEN HOUSE: MAPPING – DISTRICT 4 A CodeNEXT discussion.
 6:30-8:30pm.
 Hart Elementary School, 8301 Furness. www.austintexas.gov.